jyrimatti/hseverywhere/README.rst

 >>> ./cc.sh

+Feedback cycle is still quite poor.
+If I have all 4 platforms running and save a change in Haskell code, after about 45 seconds I see the effect in all platforms (and osx needs a manual reload).
+Could be worse, though.

 Live reload
 -----------

 Whenever Haskell code compiles, the app should automatically reload itself.
-No manual refresh (CMD+r/double-r) should be necessary.
+No manual refresh (CMD+r/double-r) should be necessary, except in OSX.

 ``run-in-web.sh`` starts webpack-dev-server which automatically reloads the app.